Modified on June 4, 2014

 Section 1.
 Procedure.

-These Bylaws may be amended at a regular or special meeting of IABC/Phoenix or by mail ballot, by a simple majority of the voting membership.
+These Bylaws may be amended by a simple majority of the voting IABC Phoenix membership.
+The vote may be held at a regular or special meeting or conducted by mail or email ballot.
 Proposed amendments to these Bylaws must be submitted to the Executive Board or be petitioned by at least 10 percent of the voting members of the chapter to be eligible for consideration by the entire voting membership.
-Proposed amendments which meet such qualifications must be submitted to the membership at least 15 days prior to the meeting at which said amendments are to be considered for adoption.
-Written notice of the meeting must accompany the proposed amendments.
+Proposed amendments that meet such qualifications must be submitted to the membership at least 15 days prior to the vote.
+Written notice of the voting procedure and timing must accompany the proposed amendments.